jfpettit/flare/README.md

 There is also a utils file containing some different advantage function estimators and math utilities and other stuff.
 Some of it is used, other stuff I thought might just come in handy at some point and wrote it anyway.

 I've added a folder containing some trained models.
 These models were saved using ```torch.save(model.cpu().state_dict(), PATH)``` so you can load them by initializing an architecture identical to the one used to produce the model, loading the saved model file and setting your new networks state_dict to the saved one.
 To make this easier, I'll list which architectures produced which files:
-- 'gpu_ppo_acrobot_run1' used the SimpleActorCritic network in neural_nets.py
+- 'gpu_ppo_acrobot_run1' used the ActorCritic network in neural_nets.py
-- 'gpu_reinforce_cartpole_run1' used the SimplePolicyNet also in neural_nets.py
+- 'gpu_reinforce_cartpole_run1' used the PolicyNet also in neural_nets.py
-- 'reallygoodCartPolePPOrun' (wasn't actually that good) I think also used the SimpleActorCritic network, but I'm not certain.
+- 'reallygoodCartPolePPOrun' (wasn't actually that good) I think also used the ActorCritic network, but I'm not certain.

 ## More to come!
 - MPI parallelization
 - Implement DQN, DDPG and SAC (maybe?)
 - Comment code to make it clearer
 - Blog post
-- A2C, PPO, and (hopefully) REINFORCE might be extended to continuous action spaces
+- Extend alglrithms to continuous action spaces